 Patches could be from old fabric pieces or decorative items you own.
 When you add patches to old pieces, it gives your upcycled clothes an entirely new look.
 Patches always look great on a jacket, so consider giving your plain jacket a makeover.

-You can also convert a pair of jeans into something unique using patches, and save a little textile waste at the same time.
-A tip is to add patches to areas such as the pockets to make your cloth stand out.
+You can also convert a pair of jeans into something unique using patches and save a little textile waste at the same time.
+A tip is to add patches to areas such as the pockets to make your clothes stand out.

 Patchwork could also involve joining old fabric and surplus materials pieces together.
 This helps you develop larger designs or items such as a quilt or picnic mat.

 Have you ever seen those “thrift flip” YouTube videos?
-Many of them contain inspiration that’ll help you convert old items into something completely different.
+Many of them contain inspiration that’ll help you convert old items into something completely different, adding even more reasons to go thrifting.
 When upcycling clothes, you can either upgrade the piece while maintaining its initial purpose or convert it into something else.

 There are limitless possibilities when upcycling clothes.
 For instance, you can flip a secondhand sweater into a tote bag or convert it into a pillow cover.
 Another idea is mixing two garments or more to develop new outfits.